nhscc/elections_cpl.api.hscc.bdpa.org/README.md

-# elections-irv.api.hscc.bdpa.org
+# elections-cpl.api.hscc.bdpa.org

-Live API used by solutions to the Elections (IRV) NHSCC problem statement.
+Live API used by solutions to the Elections (CPL) NHSCC problem statement.